 Dr William Rudgard

-William is a senior postdoctoral researcher at the University of Oxford’s Department of Social Policy and Intervention, working at the intersection of global health, social policy, and development studies.
-He is also a Research Fellow at Nuffield College and an Honorary Research Affiliate at the University of Cape Town’s Centre for Social Science Research.
+William is Associate Professor in the Department of Social Policy and Intervention and a Fellow of Reuben College at the University of Oxford, and an Honorary Research Affiliate at the University of Cape Town’s Centre for Social Science Research.

-His research focuses on identifying cost-effective combinations of social and health interventions to improve adolescent health and wellbeing across Africa.
-He has contributed to 29 peer-reviewed publications, including nine as first author, with a focus on evaluating the impacts of social protection and community health worker programmes on adolescent health, education, and child protection outcomes.
-His methodological expertise includes quantitative causal inference, multilevel modelling, and simulation-based economic decision modelling to inform policy and investment.
+His research focuses on identifying cost-effective combinations of social, health, and climate-responsive interventions to improve child and adolescent wellbeing across Africa.
+He applies a life-course empowerment framework that integrates individual capabilities and the structures that shape them over time, taking a holistic approach to education, health, child protection, and skills.
+His methodological expertise includes quantitative causal inference, multilevel modelling, and simulation-based economic decision modelling to inform policy and investment decisions.

 Passionate about teaching, William lectures on structural interventions, the social determinants of health, and validity and bias in quantitative research.